Email Connected Service

 Step 2

-On step 2 it is necessary to select a module to be used for syncing messages to and map the Message Id field.
+On step 2, it is necessary to select a module to be used for syncing messages to and map the Message ID field.
+All other options are not required, but also useful.
+Please refer to the table below for more information.

 e738c0ddf8.jpg